D-viddddd/TU-Dresden-Beamer-Template/README.md

 ## Tips
 - The demo uses `latexmk -xelatex` and Biber; rerun the command after editing slides.
 - `\TUDCenteredLogo` prefers PDF/PNG/JPG/JPEG assets.
 If only an SVG exists and the `svg` package is loaded, it will call `\includesvg`; otherwise it emits a warning.
 - Want a darker background?
-Fork the theme and tweak `structure`, `normal text`, and block colors directly in `beamerthemeTUDneo.sty`.
+Fork the theme and tweak `structure`, `normal text`, and block colors directly in `template/beamerthemeTUDneo.sty`.

 ## License
 LaTeX Project Public License (LPPL) 1.3c or later.
 See `LICENSE` or <https://www.latex-project.org/lppl/lppl-1-3c/>.
 Avoid committing trademarked logos you are not licensed to distribute.